 OCM practices implemented several new strategies to decrease ED visits and hospitalizations, such as offering access to urgent care, closely monitoring high-risk patients with outreach and follow-up calls, and expanding patient navigation and phone triage.
 But unfortunately, these efforts have proved futile thus far.

-There was no reduction in ED visits or hospitalizations across performance periods 1-5, and patients didn’t show improvements in symptom management or adherence to oral chemo.
-The latest evaluation also found there were no clinically meaningful declines in ICU admissions or 30-day unplanned readmissions, even for visits or admissions due to chemotherapy toxicity.
+Although the latest report does not touch on ED utilization, results from the previous report show there was no reduction in ED visits or hospitalizations across performance periods 1-5, and patients didn’t show improvements in symptom management or adherence to oral chemo.
+The evaluation of performance periods 1-5 also found there were no clinically meaningful declines in ICU admissions or 30-day unplanned readmissions, even for visits or admissions due to chemotherapy toxicity.
 As such, spending on hospitalizations at acute care hospitals didn’t change either.

-Though CMMI reported a $124 decrease in payments per beneficiary per six-month episode to “Other Inpatient Hospitals” (such as PPS-exempt cancer hospitals) during performance periods 1-3, it didn’t report on this metric in the latest evaluation.
-The slight, but statistically significant, 0.184-day decline in hospital length of stay originally noted during performance period 3 didn’t extend into performance periods 4 and 5.
+Though CMMI reported a $124 decrease in payments per beneficiary per six-month episode to “Other Inpatient Hospitals” (such as PPS-exempt cancer hospitals) during performance periods 1-3, it didn’t report on this metric in late evaluations.
+The slight, but statistically significant, 0.184-day decline in hospital length of stay originally noted during performance period 3 didn’t extend into performance periods 4 and 5 and was not reported for performance period 6.

 2. Spending at the end of life decreased

-OCM practices saw a 1.1% decline in hospitalizations in patients’ last 30 days of life across performance periods 1-5, leading to a $539 decrease in spending at the end of life per beneficiary per episode (compared to a $672 decrease reported over performance periods 1-3).
+In the evaluation of performance periods 1-5, OCM practices saw a 1.1% decline in hospitalizations in patients’ last 30 days of life, leading to a $539 decrease in spending at the end of life per beneficiary per episode (compared to a $672 decrease reported over performance periods 1-3).
 This was mostly due to decreased Part A spending.
 Interventions such as increasing access to palliative care and expanding advance care planning might have contributed to these improvements.
 However, there was no change in the number of ED visits or use of Part B chemotherapy in the last two weeks of life or in the use, timing, or duration of hospice care.
+The evaluation of performance periods 1-6 did not include any additional end-of-life utilization data.

 3. Practices only reduced low-value use of non-chemo drugs and imaging

-However, physicians continued to prescribe high-cost chemo regimens through performance period 5, even when less expensive and equally effective options were available.
-Similarly, use of radiation therapy services didn’t change despite national guidelines promoting higher-value alternative treatment options in many cases.
+However, despite national guidelines promoting higher-value alternative treatment options in many cases, use of radiation therapy services didn’t change through performance period 6.
 E&M visit patterns also remained the same.
+Similarly, physicians continued to prescribe high-cost chemo regimens, even when less expensive and equally effective options were available through performance period 5, though data on treatment selection was not reported for performance period 6.
 The silver lining is that this means practices didn’t restrict access to high-priced beneficial chemo regimens, limit adoption of new treatments, reduce clinical trial involvement, or avoid treating high-risk or high-cost patients, which were initial concerns.
 But there is evidence that physicians could have done more to limit spending while maintaining equivalent patient outcomes, such as employing hypofractionation.

-Encouragingly, the most recent CMMI report shows that excluding the MEOS payments and PBPs, Medicare achieved gross payment reductions that grew with each performance period, peaking at nearly $50.7 million in savings in performance period 4.
-There was an average $297 reduction in total Medicare spending per beneficiary per episode during performance periods 1-5.
-Part B payments, which remained the same across performance periods 1-3, declined by $175 per beneficiary per episode when taking performance periods 4 and 5 into account.
+Encouragingly, the most recent CMMI report shows that excluding the MEOS payments and PBPs, Medicare achieved gross payment reductions that grew with each performance period, peaking at nearly $50.2 million in savings in performance period 5.
+There was an average $298 reduction in total Medicare spending per beneficiary per episode during performance periods 1-6 although the reduction was only significant in performance periods 1-5.
+Part B payments remained the same across performance periods 1-3, but declined by $182 per beneficiary per episode across performance periods 1-6.
 This is primarily attributed to decreased spending on supportive care drugs, as Part B chemo payments didn’t change, and was the biggest driver of the total spending reduction reported per beneficiary episode.
-Part A payments also declined by $114 per beneficiary per episode, similar to the reduction documented in the previous evaluation.
-There was no change in Part D spending across performance periods 1-5, despite findings that Part D spending increased in the performance period 1-3 evaluation.
+Part A payments also declined by $104 per beneficiary per episode across performance period 1-6, similar to the reduction documented in the previous evaluation.
+There was no change in Part D spending across performance periods 1-6, despite findings that Part D spending increased in the performance period 1-3 evaluation.

 It's possible that OCM practices' success in reducing spending over time resulted in greater PBP payments, which were highest in performance period 4, as they met cost and quality goals and ultimately contributed (along with the flat-rate MEOS payments) to CMMI losing money.